 Install DOS (FreeDOS) on Windows 7, 8, Vista or XP with VirtualBox

 When DOSBox doesn't do the job and you can't find any software update or source port for your application, your last option is to set up a DOS-only system.
 There are several ways to do this, but we recommend to use FreeDOS for all of them.
 This is a free, open source, DOS-compatible operating system.
 You can download the CD image here.
 Some suggestions to install FreeDOS:

-- Install FreeDOS on a dedicated system
+- Install FreeDOS on a dedicated system or VirtualBox

 - Setup a dual boot system (Windows XP and FreeDOS in this example)